liqunhit/NeuralClassifier/README.md

 ## Acknowledgement

-Some public codes are referenced by our tookkit:
+Some public codes are referenced by our toolkit:

 * https://pytorch.org/docs/stable/
 * https://github.com/jadore801120/attention-is-all-you-need-pytorch/